astrapi69/wicket-examples/README.md

-wicket-examples
+Overview
 ========================

-This project contains example projects for the wicket framework and wicket-bootstrap project.
+The wicket-examples project contains example projects for the wicket framework and wicket-bootstrap project.

 ## Run Examples